jt-lanl/cov-voc/README.md

 permitted; a sequence that disagrees with the reference sequence at any other site will not be consistent with this pattern.

+# LINEAGE TABLE

+Typical lines in the lineage table looks like:

+    Orange          Alpha   (B\.1\.1\.7)|(Q\..*)
+    BlueViolet      Delta   (B\.1\.617\.2)|(AY\..*)

+with three columns corresponding to color, name, and a regexp that matches the various pango names associated with the name.
+For instance, B.1.1.7 or Q.anything will correspond to the Alpha variant, and will be plotted in orange.
 ___

 ### The 'help' command-line option